Mike Golden and Friends

-Mike Golden and Friends (MG&F) is an American independent band from Chicago, Illinois, United States, led by singer-songwriter Mike Golden.
-They started in 2009 when Mike Golden dropped out of Purdue University to pursue music on a full-time basis.
+Mike Golden and Friends (MG&F) is an American independent band from Chicago, Illinois, led by singer-songwriter Mike Golden.
+They started in 2009 when Golden dropped out of Purdue University to pursue music on a full-time basis.

-MG&F remained popular throughout the Chicago region with songs such as "Stay Here."
-MG&F was included in the 2014 Ubisoft video game release, Watch Dogs, with their song "No Number."
-The game has gone on to sell over 10 million copies worldwide.
-The high-profile game inclusion led to the MG&F song "Every Morning Love" being used by Walmart stores across the US.
-This also led to requests to perform in multiple festivals, including the Sundance Film Festival, Red Gorilla at SXSW, Indie Week Europe, Canadian Music Week, LoveFest, Center of The Universe, Taste of Chicago, Indie Week Toronto, GreenFest Chicago, ChillFest Chicago, Chance The Rapper's T.I.P.
-Fest, and CMJ.
+MG&F was included in the 2014 Ubisoft video game release, Watch Dogs, with their song "No Number".
+This opportunity led to the MG&F song "Every Morning Love" being used by Walmart stores across the US.
+The band later received requests to perform in multiple festivals, including the Sundance Film Festival, Red Gorilla at SXSW, Indie Week Europe, Canadian Music Week, LoveFest, Center of The Universe, and Chance The Rapper's T.I.P.
+Fest.
 MG&F have had songs on Tony Hawk's Ride Channel and in multiple broadcast television shows.

 Features and collaborations

-Mike Golden has been featured on Donnie Trumpet's The Social Experiment download album, Surf, on the song "GO."
+Golden has been featured on Donnie Trumpet's The Social Experiment download album, Surf, on the song "GO."
 Song features include Odd Couple Beats Chatterbox's "Talkin' Like That" and Stefan Ponce's "Kids."
-Mike Golden has been covered as a crossover standout by sources (and Hype Machine Sources) like Vibe, Complex, Elevator, DJ Booth, The 405, Green Label, Fake Shore Drive, and Dynasty.
+Golden has been covered as a crossover standout by sources (and Hype Machine Sources) like Vibe, Complex, Elevator, DJ Booth, The 405, Green Label, Fake Shore Drive, and Dynasty.

-Mike Golden has performed with and collaborated across the United States, Canada, and Europe with: Vic Mensa, Chance the Rapper, Donnie Trumpet (The Social Experiment), JP Floyd(Kids These Days), Spencer Ludwig, Dally Austin (Save Money), Rocky Fresh, Jus Blaze, Marc Walloch (AWOLNation, Company of Thieves), Chip Da Ripper, Brett Michaels, Warrant among others.